Breaking Down Oakland Raiders' Best, Worst Contracts

 McKenzie had to accept cornerback D.J.
 Hayden wouldn't pan out as a full-time starter on the perimeter.
 During the previous offseason, the front office signed cornerback Sean Smith to a four-year, $38 million deal to start opposite Amerson and address a poor secondary.

 Instead, the Raiders watched speedy wideouts burn the former Kansas City Chief in coverage.
-Smith somewhat recovered as the year progressed, but he didn't resemble the same player, who lined up as a division rival in years past.
+Smith somewhat recovered as the year progressed, but he didn't resemble the same player who lined up as a division rival in years past.

 The Raiders' decision to draft cornerback Gareon Conley puts Smith on alert after one year in Oakland.
 The Ohio State product brings versatility as an inside and outside defender.
 As a first-round pick with an unmatched skill set on the roster, he's primed to take a starting spot within a year or two.

-The Raiders executive signed Smith to jumpstart the 2016 free-agent period, but he could be writing him off soon after the 2017 season.
+The Raiders executive signed Smith to jump-start the 2016 free-agent period, but he could be writing him off soon after the 2017 season.

 Good Contract: Bruce Irvin